matterhorn-chat/matterhorn/README.md

 Some terminal emulators cannot handle the extra escaping that occurs when the URL hyperlinking mode is enabled.
 Try setting `hyperlinkUrls = False` in your `config.ini` file.

+## Does Matterhorn support graphical emoji?

+At present Matterhorn does not reliably support graphical emoji due to the lack of consistent support for wide Unicode characters in various terminal emulators.
+Results may vary, and use of emoji characters may cause terminal rendering issues depending on the terminal emulator in use.